 Abay loved his native land, and tried to reconcile being a Muslim and a nomad with modern times.
 He tried to show his people a way forward, but was ultimately disappointed by their lack of moral fiber.

 Abay was not a popular character in Soviet times.
 But ever since independence, in a new nation looking for symbols, his star has been on the rise to the point where he has now become somewhat of a saint.
 Local Muslim sects bring followers to pray for favours at his mausoleum in Zhidebay, 180 km southwest of Semey.

 With this museum, poor Abay has fallen victim to a dreadful irony: to be glorified by the society he tried to reform so much.
 Although he was inspired by Kazakh folklore (as well as Russian and Persian literature) he railed against the core values of Kazakh clan-based society: nepotism and keeping up appearances.

-Shakarim and the founders of Alash Orda befell the same fate: these early modern thinkers now find themselves celebrated in the same room as the president of a society that distrusts everything they stood for: intelligence, democratic ideals and critical thinking.
+Shakarim and the founders of Alash Orda befell the same fate: these early modern thinkers now find themselves celebrated in the same room as a president who distrusts everything they stood for: democratic ideals and critical thinking.

 How to visit

 - Address: K. Mukhamedzhanova 28 (OSM / Gmaps)

 - Opening hours: 10-18 Tue-Sat (perhaps also open on Sunday)

 - Entrance fee: small